Shark Species Info

 A very large hammerhead, unlike the smaller bonnet head and scalloped hammerhead, this magnificent and powerful predator can reach lengths of up to 18 feet.
 They can be found from shallow waters to the open ocean.
 They feed on a variety of bony fish, small sharks but have a distinct liking for stingrays.
 Some sharks have been found with several stingray barbs in their mouth.
 This species seems to be a solitary animal, rarely seen with another, although we are fortunate to have seen as many as five at one time.
-Besides their size, the way to tell a great hammerhead from any other hammerhead is it’s extremely large sickle-shaped dorsal fin.
+Besides their size, the way to tell a great hammerhead from any other hammerhead is it's extremely large sickle-shaped dorsal fin.
 There is no mistaking it.
 We have seen dorsal fins in excess of three feet in height.
 These are some of the most beautiful, prehistoric sharks in the ocean and one is privileged to see them.It is not uncommon to see great hammerheads swimming across the sand or reef.
 We have even seen them from the boat, skimming the surface.
-To swim with a great hammerhead for an up close and personal encounter, and really get the opportunity to get photographs or video of this elusive shark, you will want to book a spot on one of our Bahama Shark Expedition trips.
+To swim with a great hammerhead for an up close and personal encounter, and really get the opportunity to get photographs or video of this elusive shark, you will want to book a spot on one of our Tiger Shark and Great Hammerhead Expeditions.
 These trips run between December and April each year.

 A common shark found in healthy reef environments that can sometimes be found offshore.
 It can grow to about 9 feet but usually averages in lengths of 4-6 feet.
 It is found throughout the Caribbean including Florida and the Gulf of Mexico .
 These sharks eat a variety of bony fishes.
 They are powerful and impressive predators that make up the majority of most organized shark dives.